openhwgroup/core-v-mcu-uvm/README.md

 # Simulation
-- The UVMx libraries from Datum must first be installed:
+- The UVM libraries from Datum must first be installed:

 > ```
 > mio install uvmt_cvmcu